Klimatbyran/garbo/README.md

     docker run -d -p 8000:8000 chromadb/chroma
     npm run dev

-NOTE: To add a new job to the queue manually you can uncomment the lines in index.ts to create a new downloadPDF job.
+NOTE: To add a new job to the queue manually you can uncomment the lines in index.ts to create a new downloadData job.

 ### Environment/Secrets